AsgerGreenhill/demo-man/README.md

-# demo-man
+# mpf_demo_man
-Asgers Demolition Man game

-Created by Asger Greenhill
+MPF-based game code which runs on a 1994 Williams Demolition Man pinball machine